rust-console/gba/book/src/01-limitations/03-volatile_destination.md

 hardware, but what's important is that we need to actually, definitely execute that read or write instruction.

-This is like the opposite of how normal memory works.
+This is not how normal memory works.
 Normally when the compiler sees us write values into variables and read values from variables, it's free to optimize those expressions and eliminate some of the reads and writes if it can, and generally try to save us time.
 Maybe it even knows some stuff about the data